Key Takeaways at a Glance

 Payment Method (Zahlungsweise)

 Annual payment is usually cheaper than monthly installments.
-Some insurers charge surcharges for installment payments.
+Some insurers add surcharges for installment payment.

 Workshop Restriction (Werkstattbindung)

-Some cheaper policies require you to use a partner workshop for repairs.
-This can mean limitations on your choice of garage.
+Some cheaper tariffs require you to use a partner workshop for repairs.
+That limits your choice of garage, so decide whether the savings are worth it.

 Enter all personal data correctly and completely.
-Incorrect information can lead to loss of insurance coverage in case of a claim.
-Particularly critical are details about your no-claims class, driver circle, and annual mileage.
+Incorrect information can lead to loss of coverage when you make a claim.
+Particularly sensitive are your no-claims class, driver circle details, and annual mileage.
 If you are unsure, choose a slightly higher mileage rather than one that is too low.

 eVB Number (elektronische Versicherungsbestaetigung)

-After signing up, you receive the electronic insurance confirmation, the eVB number.
-This 7-character code is required to register your vehicle at the registration office (Zulassungsstelle).
+After signing up, you receive the electronic insurance confirmation.
+This 7-character code is required to register your vehicle at the registration office (German: Zulassungsstelle).
 Keep all documents safe.

 "A thorough review of contract terms before signing prevents unpleasant surprises in case of a claim and secures the agreed protection."